• HOME

 Speak to your vendors, especially the DJ, performers, entertainers, and decorator/florist, about your wedding set-up.

 Should you decide to go for an extra formal tablescape (meaning you will have more utensils on the table!), ensure to let your decorator/florist know.
-They will let you know based on the table size and the number of people sitting if your desired centerpiece will actually work well.

 It will be challenging to have big arrangements on a long rectangular narrow table.
-If your florist knows about this, they can either suggest for the round arrangements to be smaller but more or suggest a longer narrow arrangement to fit the table.
+If your florist knows about this, they can either suggest for the round arrangements to be smaller but more or suggest a longer narrower arrangement to fit the table.

 Regarding your DJ (especially the ones that bring their own speakers!), show them where you plan to place them.
 They will let you know if they are too close to some tables.
-The last thing you want are those people seated close to the DJ table to be blasted with music right on their ear.

-Communication with your vendors is essential, especially if you are DIY-ing a big part of your wedding.
-You can even go as far as sharing the timeline in where their services will be present.
+You can even go as far as sharing the timeline of where their services will be present.
 This will give them a better understanding of their role, and more importantly, they can provide you with insight and advice that can be valuable.

 Wedding Receptions can have a lot of moving parts, and every wedding is different.
 These points are a good foundation for adding your own wedding needs, activities, and preferences.